SHC directs prosecutor general, IGP to prepare guidelines for interrogation reports

 The court observed that it is expected from the prosecutor general that he shall take a personal interest in the matter and ensure that guidelines are provided to the investigators on modern methods by taking benefits of forensic and computer technology.
 The court ordered that the progress report shall be submitted on the administrative side for further perusal and directions from the court.

 He submitted that the interrogation of the accused should be recorded by a close circuit camera at the police station investigation room and the interrogation must contain a full and true account of the accused.
-He said that questions from a suspect should be based upon the facts and the circumstances of each case and different questionnaires have to be designed for the different offences.
+He said that questions from a suspect should be based upon the facts and the circumstances of each case, different questionnaires have to be designed for the different nature and definition of offences.
 The court had directed the committee to submit performas of interrogation reports to all prosecutors, and investigation officers for compliance.

 Meanwhile, the Sindh High Court issued notices to the home department, IG Sindh and others on the petition against the detention of three activists of the Muttahida Quami Movement (London) under the Maintenance of Public Order.